-The birdlife is very diverse.
-In addition to the presence of the most accessible gannet colony in the world at Bonaventure Island, some 200 bird species have been recorded at Barachois de Malbaie.
+The avian fauna is very diverse.
+In addition to the presence of the most accessible Northern Gannet colony in the world on Bonaventure Island, some 200 species of birds have been recorded at Barachois de Malbaie.

 The presence of marine mammals is a joy for tourists.
 The Marine Mammal Research Group has listed 13 species of whales present in the Gulf of St. Lawrence.
 The easiest to observe in the Percé region, on the outskirts of the island are: blue whale, humpback whale, minke whale, fin whale, harbor porpoise, Atlantic white-sided dolphin.
 The gray and common seals are present in large numbers and they use the numerous rocks flush with the high tide line as a resting area.

 The coastal cliffs are very exposed to bad weather as well as to the sea currents that can bring strong waves at certain times of the year.
 The wind factor has a considerable impact on the region because it amplifies bad weather and sea waves.
 It has an impact on the vegetation cover.

 Ice plays a key role in protecting the coastline and the infrastructure it contains.
 Coastal ice, when fixed, has the effect of inhibiting storm surges.
 Their gradual reduction in the current context of climate change should therefore result in greater exposure and may lead to major incidents of risks for infrastructure and users.
 (Uranus)